blocksds/dswifi/documentation/internet_mode.md

 // set the settings manually if you want.
 Wifi_SetIP(0, 0, 0, 0, 0);

-// If the access point requires a password, ask the user to provide it if (AccessPoint.flags & WFLAG_APDATA_WEP)
+// If the access point requires a WEP password, ask the user to provide it if (AccessPoint.flags & WFLAG_APDATA_WEP)
 {
     // For 5 character long passwords, use WEPMODE_40BIT.
 For 13 character long